Land Rush of 1889: Overview

-During the mid-19th century, the time when the American Civil War was at its peak, President Abraham Lincoln developed a strategy to increase land ownership and development by signing the Homestead Act into law.
+During the mid-19th century, the time when the American Civil War was at its peak, President Abraham Lincoln developed a strategy to increase land ownership and development by signing the Homestead Acts into law.
 It was intended to open western lands to allow people to settle on what the government considered to be "idle" tracts of land.
-The e law, the majority of occupants in Indian Territory (which became most of present-day Oklahoma) belonged to the so-called Five Civilized Tribes: the Cherokee, Chickasaw, Choctaw, Creek, and Seminole, who had been forcibly removed in the 1830s from their traditional territories in the Southeast.
+The majority of occupants in Indian Territory (which became most of present-day Oklahoma) belonged to the so-called Five Civilized Tribes: the Cherokee, Chickasaw, Choctaw, Muscogee, and Seminole, who had been forcibly removed in the 1830s from their traditional territories in the Southeast.

 The government passed an Act called the Dawes Severality (or Dawes Act) in 1887 that aimed to extinguish communal tribal holdings.
 It proposed that the tribes' communal lands be allocated to heads of households by 160-acre plots, to encourage them to adopt subsistence farming.
 A stated aim of the Act was to enhance assimilation of tribal members to mainstream European-American practices.
 It markedly reduced the amount of land owned by the tribes, because the government declared as 'surplus' any lands left over after distribution, and made them available for sale to non-Native Americans.
 The settlers were also allowed to take up the subdivided land in many places.
 However, the Dawes Act was not enforced on the five tribes that were considered civilized since they were later exempted.
 The exemption was to take effect until the year 1902, when the household heads of the five “civilized” tribes were to take 160-acre plots.

 After the Civil War, the other Indian tribes that had been relocated to the Territory had been assigned approximately one half of the total landmass occupied by the five tribes.
-The five tribes had allied with the Confederacy and were forced to giverimeter of the Indian lands.
+The five tribes had allied with the Confederacy and were forced to give up some of the Indian lands.
 On April 22, 1889, the day that the government had set aside for the settlement, the crowd in the Oklahoma settlement land was overwhelming.
 When the signal for the process of land registration was raised, thousands of people rushed across the border as the Oklahoma land rush began.
 Approximately fifty thousand people; young and old, men and women rushed to try their luck in acquiring the 12,000 land tracts that were available.